andreasgrill/auto-selfcontrol/README.md

     ./auto-selfcontrol <config|activate|help>

-Or create a symlink in your `/usr/local/bin` folder to access it from anywhere.
+Optionally create a symlink in your `/usr/local/bin` folder to access it from anywhere:

+    sudo ln -s ./auto-selfcontrol /usr/local/bin/auto-selfcontrol

 ## Usage